 The reality is that for most people, looking good and looking young is so important that they would not want others to find out that their hair has started turning gray.
 They would risk tolerating PPD allergies just to get their hair colored.

 To be safe, the first thing you should do before coloring your hair is to test the dye on your skin by placing a small amount on the skin along the inner elbow.
 Let it dry and don’t wash it for 48 to 72 hours.
 Reactions only occur a few days after the dye is applied.
 So testing the dye for a longer period is better so that you can be sure that you do not have delayed hypersensitivity reactions.

 If you really need to dye your hair, use hair coloring products that are made from natural ingredients such as vegetable based dyes and henna, which are all free of paraphenylene-diamine.
 But if you are unsure, it is best to consult an expert before you create a hair mishap for yourself.

 How can a makeup allergy be avoided?

 The best way to avoid having allergies to certain types of makeup or cosmetics is to read the ingredients thoroughly.
 Good thing because Federal regulations now require the ingredients used in cosmetics to be listed on the product label, so consumers can avoid substances that have caused them problems in the past.

 So next time, if you have an allergic reaction to any cosmetic product, stop using it until you see a doctor.
 The doctor will help you determine which ingredient, or combination of ingredients, caused the allergy.
 Your next step would be to read cosmetic product labels carefully to check if they contain those particular ingredients.
-If they do, look for other brands.
+If they do, stay away, regardless of “hypoallergenic” or “natural” claims.